 You’ve likely heard of the benefits of outsourced accounting services and how they can eliminate the challenges of an in-house accounting team.
 In fact, 78% of businesses all over the world feel positive about their outsourcing partners.
-However, it’s important for business owners to know that Finance-as-a-Service (FaaS) is slightly different from an outsourced accounting team.
+However, business owners need to know that Finance-as-a-Service (FaaS) and accounting are two different things.
 Outsourced accounting can serve as more of a generalized term that describes any number of services that respond primarily to bookkeeping or compliance issues.

-Finance-as-a-Service, on the other hand, provides access to a team who responds to the core functions and strategic initiatives of your business.
-Using these professionals, you can clearly communicate directives across your organization and ensure your entire company stays on the same page regarding specific procedures and operations.
+Finance-as-a-Service, on the other hand, provides access to a team that responds to the core functions and strategic initiatives of your business.
+Using these professionals, you can communicate directives across your organization and ensure your entire company stays on the same page regarding specific procedures and operations.

 How Can Finance as a Service Companies Help?

 FaaS teams combine financial strategy and accounting in one department.
 They promote continuity within the organization and give you access to a full-service accounting team without the hassle of hiring and retaining an in-house team.
 In part, finance-as-a-service teams are different from outsourced accounting teams because they look at your internal operations, offer scalable solutions, and can integrate with any existing software while recommending new solutions.
 These factors are what give FaaS teams more agility.
 They are fractionalized and can respond to the needs of your business regardless of your industry.
 They can also clearly communicate insights and directives with your entire team, including C-suite executives.